 In 2008, I began earnest experimentation with creating a platen in-house -- in lieu of subbing out the recovery work to Ames at an eight-week turnaround.
 (Ames is gone now.)
 By 2010, I had established a process and was producing platens regularly, mainly for Smith-Coronas but also for other makes.

 Early in those experimental days, I also contemplated a *test* of what I now call a "Turboplaten."
 The first machine I built one for -- an old Torpedo -- cleared the ten-year mark with aplomb (April 2018).
 I used it how I considered might be typical -- as a daily typer for years at a stretch, for special projects and road trips, or set aside idled but "at-the-ready."
-I am happy to report that after a decade of general and sporadic usage, that original, provisional Turboplaten remained as buoyant and robust as the day I sheathed it.
+I am happy to report that after a decade of general and sporadic usage, that original, provisional Turboplaten remains as buoyant and robust as the day I sheathed it.

 I've now built, finished, installed and delivered some 700 Turboplatens.

 1) The original black rubber is removed; 2) the inner core is cleaned and polished or painted; then 3) sheathed in flexible, tight-fitting PVC tubing (not to be confused with PVC pipe); and finally 4) lathe sanded -- a) to bring it to spec diameter; b) to obtain a smooth, uniform surface; and c) to apply low-level heat by which the tubing bonds to the core and achieves a wholly practicable roundness.

 Turboplaten is more resilient than rubber, hence more responsive to the strike of the typeslug, increasing the speed of typebar retraction and effectively if subtly supercharging the entire machine.
 Because it doesn't decompose like rubber, Turboplaten outlasts by a significant -- and still increasing -- margin.

 The transaction process –